cohercetech/Baik/README.md

-# Baik - Responsive ComingSoon HTML Template
+# FortunifAI - Responsive ComingSoon HTML Template
-Baik is a responsive, modern and clean under construction/coming soon template base on Bootstrap 3.
+FortunifAI is a responsive, modern and clean under construction/coming soon template base on Bootstrap 3.
 This template is being packed with a countdown timer, ajax subscription form, social icons and about page.

-Baik comes in 4 versions: image background, Image Background + Countdown, Background Video and Background Image Slider.
+FortunifAI comes in 4 versions: image background, Image Background + Countdown, Background Video and Background Image Slider.

-Baik have 5 color themes, green, red, yellow, blue and pink.
+FortunifAI have 5 color themes, green, red, yellow, blue and pink.

 ## Features
 - Built on Bootstrap 3.2.0